Get

 cat claws when kneading

-Declawing cats is illegal¹ in Australia due to its questionable ethics.
-It is also illegal in several other countries, though it is still legal in the United States.
-Declawing is considered a cruel and painful procedure that takes away a cat’s ability to defend themselves and balance properly.
-It can negatively affect their behavior for this reason.
+Declawing cats is heavily regulated in Australia, meaning that it is banned as a standard procedure and only permitted if it’s essential for the cat’s health.¹ Routine declawing is also illegal in several other countries, though it is still legal in the United States.
+Declawing is considered a major surgery where the last phalanx of the toe is amputated and it takes away a cat’s ability to communicate, climb, defend themselves, and balance properly.
+It can negatively affect their behavior and health for this reason.

 Many people mistakenly believe that declawing a cat just means removing their claws.
 However, this procedure is a bit more complicated than that.
 It has wide-ranging consequences for the cat’s life and health.